arvi-kris-cy/pe84_ext_display/README.md

 This code example demonstrates displaying a 2D graphics demo on a 10.1 inch 1024*600 TFT LCD (WF101JTYAHMNB0) using the Light and Versatile Graphics Library (LVGL) on PSoC&trade; Edge MCU.
 The 2D graphics displays a music player application, which is listed as one of the standard demo on the LVGL page.
 The LCD is connected via the MIPI Display Serial Interface (DSI) and the code is designed to run in a FreeRTOS environment.

 This code example has a three project structure - CM33 Secure, CM33 Non-Secure, and CM55 projects.
-Extended Boot launches the CM33 Secure project present in RRAM from a fixed location, which then configures the external QSPI flash in XIP mode and launches the CM33 Non-Secure application.
-Additionally, CM33 Non-Secure application enables CM55 CPU and launches the CM55 application in external flash.
+All three projects are programmed to the external QSPI flash and executed in XIP mode.
+Extended Boot launches the CM33 Secure project from a fixed location in the external flash , which then configures the protection settings and launches the CM33 Non-Secure application.
+Additionally, CM33 Non-Secure application enables CM55 CPU and launches the CM55 application.
 The CM55 application implements the logic for this code example.

 ## Requirements

 - [ModusToolbox&trade; software](https://www.infineon.com/modustoolbox) v3.1 or later (tested with v3.1)
 - ModusToolbox&trade; PSoC&trade; E84 Early Access Pack.
 See [Software setup](#software-setup) for more details.
 - Edge Protect Tools v1.0.0.
 See [Software setup](#software-setup) for more details.
+- Extended Boot v1.1.0.1333 or later.
+See [Software setup](#software-setup) for more details.
 - Board support package (BSP) minimum required version for:
-   - KIT_PSOCE84_EVK: v0.5.2
+   - KIT_PSOCE84_EVK: v0.6.0
 - Programming language: C
 - Associated parts: All PSoC&trade; Edge E84 MCU parts